Paid User Acquisition: Are Non-transparent Channels Harming Your Growth?

 Before embarking on this journey, we should consider the steps we need to take before starting a paid user acquisition campaign.

-While developing a mobile app, we must choose the right infrastructure to support future marketing activities.
+While developing a mobile app, we must choose the right infrastructure to support future marketing strategies.
 The digital infrastructure is the pillar of a successful mobile app growth strategy.
 Without strong foundations, no buildings can stand, or, as we like to say, no rocket can take off.

 Depending on the level of growth that we want to sustain during the months, we need to consider a reliable attribution partner that can help us track all marketing channels.
 Initially, the natural choice might seem to be Firebase (free and Google-made).
 However, this has some limitations we cannot ignore when spending on several advertising channels.